 - I added a course during the Module 2/4 schedule adjustment period.
 When must the additional tuition and fees be paid?

-- To avoid a late fee, all amounts due must be paid by the "fees due date" listed in in Module Dates.
+To avoid a late fee, all amounts due must be paid by the “fees due date” listed below.
 Note that if you get tickets to sporting events, fees due will have to be paid prior to picking up the tickets.
 For questions about fees, report to S113 Criser Hall.